Restorative Information Justice

 In February 2022, I attended an AI in the City: Building Civic Engagement and Public Trust symposium hosted by McGill University.

-Specifically, I considered how policies might focus on (1) restoring our information position (e.g., suppression remedies), (2) restoring our privacy protections (e.g., The Fourth Amendment Is Not For Sale Act), or more largely (3) restoring justice (e.g., using technology for accountability).
+Specifically, I considered how policies might focus on (1) restoring our information position (e.g., suppression remedies), (2) restoring our privacy protections (e.g., The Fourth Amendment Is Not For Sale Act), or more broadly (3) restoring justice (e.g., using technology for accountability).

 The text is open-access and available in English, French, and Spanish.